github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

   push:
     branches:
       - main

+# The API requires write permission on the repository to submit dependencies
+permissions:
+  contents: write

 # Envionment variables to configure Go and Go modules.
 Customize as necessary
 env:
   GOPROXY: '' # A Go Proxy server to be used